magento/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/component/show-more/index.md

 ## Interactions

-* **Scroll** - When the user scrolls past a certain number of items they will need to click this button to load more product listings.
+* **Scroll** - When the user scrolls past a certain number of items they will need to tap this button to load more product listings.